 Getting your drink from untested bodies of water can be risky.
 That’s why you have to boil it first.
 You can then store the boiled water into your empty water bottle for additional hydration.

 Starting a fire is perhaps the most important skill any bushcraft individual has to learn.
 How can you boil the water you need to drink if you don’t know how to start a fire?
-You might say that you can always bring with you a torch or a lighter but these will run out.
+You might say that you can always bring with you a firestarter or a zippo lighter but these will run out.
 Then what?
 As such it is imperative that you learn the different ways of starting a fire which can include sparks, compression, friction, solar, chemical, and even electrical.

 Of particular importance are the sparks generators as these devices are impervious to moisture.
 At any rate, you can still start a fire even if your device has been drenched in rainwater.
 The next step is to know where to get your natural tinders.

-Sleeping comfortably in the bushes.
+Sleeping comfortably in the bushes

-Forget a comfy bed if you’re in the bushes.
+Forget a comfy camping cot if you’re in the bushes.
 However, you can always bring a tarp with you as it is so easy to setup and very light to carry.
 You can also build your own temporary shelter, but if you’re only there for a night or two, your tarp should be great.
 Sleeping bags can also come in handy.